aws/eks-charts/stable/aws-load-balancer-controller/README.md

    - 1.18.18+ for 1.18
    - 1.19.10+ for 1.19
 - IAM permissions
+- [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator) >= 0.46.0 if serviceMonitor is to be deployed

 The controller runs on the worker nodes, so it needs access to the AWS ALB/NLB resources via IAM permissions.
 The IAM permissions can either be setup via IAM roles for ServiceAccount or can be attached directly to the worker node IAM roles.